 While you're here you can also visit the Grassmarket, which began life as a medieval marketplace where public executions would also take place.
 These days you won't be able to catch a beheading, but you can pay a visit to the fashion boutiques and old pubs, some of which were visited by historical figures like Robert Burns.

-Holyrood Palace, or the Palace of Holyroodhouse as it's properly known, is the official residence of Queen Elizabeth II when she visits Scotland – Her Majesty spends a week here every year to carry out a number of royal engagements.
+Holyrood Palace, or the Palace of Holyroodhouse as it's properly known, is the official residence of King Charles III when he visits Scotland – His Majesty spends a week here every year to carry out a number of royal engagements.

 It has links to many historical figures from Scotland's past, including Mary Queen of Scots, who inherited the Scottish crown at just six days old!
 She would later be caught up in a plot to assassinate Queen Elizabeth I and beheaded!
 You can visit her chambers which are in the oldest part of the palace.

-You can also see the throne room and privy chamber, where the Queen has audiences with the Scottish first minister.
+You can also see the throne room and privy chamber, where the King has audiences with the Scottish first minister.